ds-wizard/guide/docs/application/administration/users/index.rst

 Users
 *****

-Users list allows admins to see and manage all users in a |project_name| instance.
-The list can be filtered using role, searched based using name or email fragment, and sorted via various properties of users.
+Users list allows users with permission to manage users to see and manage all users in a |project_name| instance.
+The list can be filtered using :ref:`roles<roles>`, searched based using name or email fragment, and sorted via various properties of users.
 The list shows the role of a user next to its name and also indicates in case the user is inactive.
 Next to the email, we can quickly see what authentication services the user uses to log-in.

 A :ref:`user detail<user-detail>` can be opened by clicking the name of a user or by selecting :guilabel:`Edit` in the right dropdown menu for the desired row.
 There, a user can be also deleted via the :guilabel:`Delete` action.
-Finally, administrator can :ref:`create a new user<user-create>` by clicking :guilabel:`Create`.
+Finally, a new user can be :ref:`created<user-create>` by clicking :guilabel:`Create`.

 .. figure:: index/list.png